cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

   }
 }
 ```
-Metadata helps us to display things like image URIs and stuff that truly makes it a NFT.
-With this workaround of attaching metadata, third party plattforms like [pool.pm](https://pool.pm/) can easily trace back to the last minting transaction, read the metadata and query images and attributes accordingly.
+Metadata helps us to display things like image URIs and stuff that truly makes it an NFT.
+With this workaround of attaching metadata, third party platforms like [pool.pm](https://pool.pm/) can easily trace back to the last minting transaction, read the metadata and query images and attributes accordingly.
 The query would look something like this:

-1. Get asset name and policyID.
+1. Get asset name and `policyID`.
 2. Look up the latest minting transaction of this asset.
-3. Check the metadata for label ‘721’.
+3. Check the metadata for label `721`.
 4. Match the asset name and (in this case) the {policy_name}-entry.
 5. Query the IPFS hash and all other attributes to the corresponding entry.

 :::note
-<b>There is currently no offical standard as to how a NFT or the metadata is defined.</b>
+**There is currently no agreed standard as to how an NFT or the metadata is defined.**
-There is a [Cardano Improvement Proposal](https://github.com/cardano-foundation/CIPs/pull/85) but it's not implemented - yet.
+There is a [Cardano Improvement Proposal](https://github.com/cardano-foundation/CIPs/pull/85) if you want to follow the discussion.
-So be cautious, this guide only tries to explain and describe the current state and how NFTs are being made at the time of writing.
 :::

 ### Time locking

 Since NFTs are likely to be traded or sold, they should follow a more strict policy.
-Most of the time, a value is defined by the (artifical) scarcity of an asset.
+Most of the time, a value is defined by the (artificial) scarcity of an asset.

 You can regulate such factors with  [multisignature scripts](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md).

-For this guide we will chose the following constraints:
+For this guide, we will choose the following constraints:

 1. There should be only one defined signature allowed to mint (or burn) the NFT.
-2. The signature will expire <b>10000 blocks</b> from now to leave room if something we screw something up.
+2. The signature will expire in **10000 blocks** from now to leave the room if we screw something up.

-## Pre-requisites
+## Prerequisites
-Apart from the same requisites as on the [minting native assets](minting.md) guide we will additionally need:
+Apart from the same requisites as on the [minting native assets](minting.md) guide, we will additionally need:

-1. Obviously what / how many NFTs you want to make.
+1. Obviously, what / how many NFTs you want to make.
 --> We are going to make only one NFT
-2. A already populated <i>metadata.json</i>
+2. A already populated `metadata.json`
 3. Know how your minting policy should look like.
 --> Only one signature allowed (which we will create in this guide)
---> No further minting or burning of the asset allowed after 10000 blocks have passend since the transaction was made
+--> No further minting or burning of the asset allowed after 10000 blocks have passed since the transaction was made
 4. Hash if uploaded image to IPFS
 --> We will use this [image](https://gateway.pinata.cloud/ipfs/QmRhTTbUrPYEw3mJGGhQqQST9k86v1DPBiTTWJGKDJsVFw)

 :::note
 We recommend upload images to IPFS as it is the most common decentralized storage service.
-There are alternatives but IFPS has the biggest adoption in terms of how many NFTs got minted.
+There are alternatives, but IFPS has the biggest adoption in terms of how many NFTs got minted.
 :::

 ## Setup
-Since the creation of native assets is documented extensivly in the [minting](minting_nfts.md) chapter we won't go into much detail here.
+Since the creation of native assets is documented extensively in the [minting](minting_nfts.md) chapter, we won't go into much detail here.
 Here's a little recap and needed setup

 ### Working directory
-First of all we are going to set up a new working directory and change into it.
+First of all, we are going to set up a new working directory and change into it.

 ```bash
 mkdir nft